Gkcloud5/Better-future/Learning/Linux/Advanced/Logs/Logging - Linux.md

 * **Troubleshooting and Debugging:**
 	* Logs provide a valuable information for diagnosing and resolving issues in a linux system.
-* It monitor security related
+* It monitor security related things like failed login attempts and unauthorized access attempts.
+* logs helps to monitor and analyze system performance.

 -----------------------------------------------------
 #### Where it comes?

+* Linux journal and process events notes.
 -----------------------------------------------------
 #### Explanation about it: